tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 ![App Screenshot](../media/images/Task5.png)

-It was noted during the implementation that sometimes synchronization problems causes nodes to behave in unexpected way unless handled.
+***It was noted during the implementation that sometimes synchronization problems causes nodes to behave in unexpected way unless handled.
+This caused current position of the turtle to be calculated as 0 in the begining when the node started.***

 ## Custom helper functions used